JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

 ' Parameter
 ' - hListView = Handle of the list view.
 ' - pwszLibId = Library guid.
-' return value: TRUE or FALSE.
+' Return value: TRUE or FALSE.
 ' ========================================================================================
-FUNCTION TLB_RegEnumVersions (BYVAL hListView AS HWND, BYVAL pwszLibId AS WSTRING PTR) AS BOOLEAN IF hListView = NULL OR pwszLibId = NULL THEN EXIT FUNCTION ' // Searches the HKEY_CLASSES_ROOT\TypeLib\<LIBID> node.
+FUNCTION TLB_RegEnumVersions (BYVAL hListView AS HWND, BYVAL pwszLibId AS WSTRING PTR) AS BOOLEAN

+   IF hListView = NULL OR pwszLibId = NULL THEN EXIT FUNCTION

+   ' // Searches the HKEY_CLASSES_ROOT\TypeLib\<LIBID> node.
    DIM hKey AS HKEY
    DIM wszKey AS WSTRING * MAX_PATH = "TypeLib\" & *pwszLibId
    DIM hr AS LONG = RegOpenKeyExW(HKEY_CLASSES_ROOT, @wszKey, 0, KEY_READ, @hKey)
    IF hr <> ERROR_SUCCESS THEN RETURN FALSE
    IF hKey = NULL THEN RETURN FALSE

    ' // Opens the subtrees of the different versions of the TyleLib library DIM dwIdx AS DWORD, wszKeyName AS WSTRING * MAX_PATH, wszClass AS WSTRING * MAX_PATH, ft AS FILETIME DIM cchName AS DWORD = MAX_PATH, cchClass AS DWORD = MAX_PATH